 The results of the decomposition are shown in Table 6.
-First, note that the summing across rows yields the total gain of 17 percent (and may be off because of rounding).
+First, note that the summing across rows yields the total gain of 21 percent (and may be off because of rounding).
 Second, note that there are large gains for increasing and smoothing consumption, but the optimal plan calls for lower and more dispersed leisure than in the positive economy.
 The gains from increasing consumption are the most significant.
-For the low-high and high-high groups, there are also significant gains from reducing dispersion since the variances of wages are largest for these groups.
-The planner lowers leisure the most for the most productive.
-However, in terms of leisure dispersion, the most noteworthy group is high-high that face significantly more leisure dispersion under the optimal plan relative to the positive economy.
+For example, level gains for individuals in education groups exceed 21 percent.
+The gains from smoothing consumption are relatively modest for individuals in the lower education groups and close to 7 percent for the highly educated that have the highest variation in wages.
+In terms of leisure, we find lower levels on average for all groups in the planning problem relative to the positive economy and negative contributions to the overall gains.
+For leisure, the relevant margin is dispersion: those in the highest education group gain roughly the same percentage for smoothing consumption and as for smoothing leisure.

 If we consider these results in light of more simple models-say, static models with and without insurance-we find that our results are in line with the simpler models.
 For example, consider the case in which there is no insurance and households maximize (3.1) subject to a budget constraint that consumption is less than or equal to after-tax labor earnings.
 The optimal plan in that case calls for variation in consumption but constant leisure.
 If instead there was full insurance, a planning problem would call for constant consumption and variation in leisure.
 The positive economy is closer to the no-insurance case and the reform problem is closer to the full-insurance case.

-In Figure 6, we show the allocations of (log) consumption and leisure along with their variances for those in the low-low group.
+In Figure 6, we show the allocations of (log) consumption and leisure along with their variances for those in the low-low households.
+While the magnitudes are different for different household groups, the patterns are the same.
 In the upper left panel of the figure, we have plotted consumption for ages 25 to 64.
 We see from the figure that the planner can completely smooth mean consumption, which is not possible under current policy due to the borrowing constraint.
 In the upper right panel of the figure, we have plotted the variance of consumption.
 Dispersion is lowered in early years, but is higher than the positive economy later in life.
 In the lower panels, we plot the results for leisure.
-As predicted, leisure is lower in the reform problem than the positive economy for most years. while the variance is higher.
+As predicted, leisure is lower in the reform problem than the positive economy for most years, while the variance is higher.